Frequently Asked Questions

 A collaborative and compassionate therapeutic journey that prioritizes your well-being and growth.

 Our work together will begin with an initial consultation to discuss your goals and needs, allowing us to determine if we are both a good fit for your unique situation.
-I tailor our sessions to address your specific challenges.
+We tailor our sessions to address your specific challenges.
 Our therapeutic relationship is built on trust, empathy, and open communication, and we regularly review your progress to ensure therapy remains effective.
 In this supportive environment, you can gain insight, develop coping strategies, name the unnameable, and help you be seen and heard for exactly who you are.

 Is therapy confidential?